Test Suites & Reports

 - "**"

-In this example, all flows A, B and C will be included into the test suite.
+In this example, all Flows A, B, and C will be included in the test suite.

 Deterministic ordering